Daivesh-Chaudhari/SMA_PowerBi/README.md

+Here is a clean, ready-to-use README for your Power BI project.
+You can copy and paste it directly into GitHub.

+---

-Power BI Project
+# Power BI Project

-Overview
+## Overview

 This project presents data analysis and visualization using Microsoft Power BI.
 It focuses on extracting insights from structured data through interactive dashboards and reports.

 The report helps you understand patterns, trends, and key metrics for better decision making.

-Features
+## Features

-Interactive dashboards
+* Interactive dashboards

-Data filtering and slicing
+* Data filtering and slicing

-Visual insights using charts and graphs
+* Visual insights using charts and graphs

-KPI tracking
+* KPI tracking

-Clean and structured layout
+* Clean and structured layout

-Tools Used
+## Tools Used

-Power BI Desktop
+* Power BI Desktop

-Data transformation using Power Query
+* Data transformation using Power Query

-DAX for calculations
+* DAX for calculations

-File Included
+## File Included

-PowerBi Project.pbix
+* `PowerBi Project.pbix`
   Contains the complete report, data model, and visualizations

-How to Use
+## How to Use

-Download the .pbix file from this repository
+1. Download the `.pbix` file from this repository

-Open it using Power BI Desktop
+2. Open it using Power BI Desktop

-Explore the dashboards and interact with filters and visuals
+3. Explore the dashboards and interact with filters and visuals

-Dashboard Highlights
+## Dashboard Highlights

-Summary view of key metrics
+* Summary view of key metrics

-Category-wise analysis
+* Category-wise analysis

-Trend analysis over time
+* Trend analysis over time

-Comparison between different segments
+* Comparison between different segments

-Data Source
+## Data Source

-The dataset used in this project is included within the .pbix file
+* The dataset used in this project is included within the `.pbix` file

-If external data is used, update the data source path in Power BI
+* If external data is used, update the data source path in Power BI

-Project Objective
+## Project Objective

-Convert raw data into meaningful insights
+* Convert raw data into meaningful insights

-Build an interactive and user-friendly dashboard
+* Build an interactive and user-friendly dashboard

-Support data-driven decisions
+* Support data-driven decisions

-Future Improvements
+## Future Improvements

-Add real-time data integration
+* Add real-time data integration

-Improve dashboard performance
+* Improve dashboard performance

-Include more advanced analytics using DAX
+* Include more advanced analytics using DAX

-Enhance UI with better visual design
+* Enhance UI with better visual design

-Author
+## Author

 Daivesh Chaudhari

+---